aubad/Picturegram/README.md

 # Languages used: Php, Html, Css

-# Focus on functionality rather than Ui
+# App Description: An application built on bootstrap and php to mirror the functionality of social media sites such as Facebook instagram where users can see each others posts and post pictures.
+They can also leave comments on posts.
+Focus for this project was mainly on functionality rather than UI